The Gang Gets Cursed: Plot

 Paddy's Pub is selected to appear in an episode of Bar Rescue.
 Mac (Rob McElhenney) is enthusiastic, but the rest of the Gang are not, as they despise reality television.
 Mac reaffirms that their luck will favor them.

 The next day, strange events start happening: Dee (Kaitlin Olson) wakes up with Bell's palsy, Dennis (Glenn Howerton) is unable to fully express his thoughts, and Frank (Danny DeVito) finds blood in his egg.
 Despite Mac's insistence that they are fine, Charlie (Charlie Day) believes they were cursed.
-Among many things that may have contributed where when Dee insulted her neighbor, Bertha Fussy (Rhea Perlman); Frank killing a seagull who entered the bar; and Cricket (David Hornsby) literally cursing Mac for his mistreatment.
-Charlie advices them to fix their mistakes and avoid bad luck.
+Among many things that may have contributed include Dee insulting her neighbor, Bertha Fussy (Rhea Perlman); Frank killing a seagull who entered the bar; and Cricket (David Hornsby) literally cursing Mac for his mistreatment.
+Charlie advises them to fix their mistakes and avoid bad luck.

 Dennis has Dee apologize to Bertha, although he is more interested in retrieving a trophy she gave away.
 A black cat crosses their path, disturbing Dennis.
 Bertha then states that she had a black cat named Maureen that died, making Dennis alarmed at remembering Maureen Ponderosa.
 Mac apologizes to Cricket, who lifts his curse.
 Mac starts using a monkey's paw for good luck, getting to finally meet Chase Utley.
 However, Utley only agreed to meet him to catch baseball with his "dying son", so Mac tries to find a kid to pretend to be his.
 Charlie asks Bonnie (Lynne Marie Stewart) about Frank's curse, and she suggests that he should give the seagull a proper burial since it could possess the spirit of a sailor.

 Dennis returns to the bar, revealing that he kept Maureen's ashes in an urn.
 Her will asked for Dennis to bury her in a pet cemetery, which he refused, but believe this may be his curse.
 After failing to find a kid, Mac reveals to the Gang that his monkey paw was found from a dead monkey, whose corpse is still in the pub.
 (Note: The same monkey who robbed them in "The Gang Replaces Dee With a Monkey".)
 To fix everything, Charlie gets the gang to bury the seagull, the monkey, and Maureen's ashes in the pet cemetery, making it appear that it was Mac's son.
 When Utley asks Mac about his son, he reveals that he lied and believes in superstitions.
 To his surprise, Utley states that baseball is based on superstitions.
 He then steals Mac's monkey paw and flees from the cemetery.
 Dennis then realizes that his and Dee's conditions are the product of mold and Frank's egg was actually a seagull's egg.
 Mac is also informed that Bar Rescue has rescinded their offer after no one was present at the pub, making him think they are still cursed.
 Dennis states there is no bad luck happening to them.
 When Cricket asks about his bad luck, Frank plainly states that he was born under a cloud and that's just how it will always be for him.